 We have two single rooms, one twin room and two large dormitory rooms which can fit up to 6 people in each room.
 These rooms are split male/female.

 The accommodation is in a separate building to the kitchen and living room area.
 You will be able to relax and hang out with other volunteers in the other building.
-Meals will be provided for you, with the option to prepare your own snacks in a kitchen.
+You can prepare your own meals with organic food provided for you.

 The farm is 25mins walk/10mins bike ride from the beach, which is the perfect place to relax and swim after work.